Sakib Mahmuljin: Bosnian War

 In July 1995, the 3rd Corps launched an offensive against the VRS-controlled Vozuća pocket, west of Zavidovići.
 In the course of this offensive, the 3rd Corps managed to seize the villages of Krčevine and Kesten.
 Many Bosnian Serb prisoners were killed, mutilated and mistreated following their capture.
 Those who survived were transported to a detention camp in the village of Kamenica.
 In September, the 3rd Corps launched an operation to push the VRS out of Vozuća.
 The offensive was spearheaded by as many as 300 foreign mujahideen, who fought with great determination and managed to overwhelm the Bosnian Serb lines.
 The capture of Vozuća linked the 2nd and 3rd Corps, as well as the industrial towns of Tuzla and Zenica.
 Serbs captured during the offensive were again taken to the Kamenica camp.
 Among the captives held at Kamenica were three Bosnian Serb women.
 They were later taken to a detention facility on the outskirts of Zenica, where they were beaten, tortured and sexually assaulted by mujahideen, and kept in a shed without food or water for two days.
 More than fifty Bosnian Serb prisoners of war were killed by the mujahideen after the fall of Vozuća.
 Mahmuljin reportedly boasted that he had sent 28 severed heads to the Bosnian president Alija Izetbegović and an additional 28 to Iran.
 The killings were videotaped by the fighters, and the footage was later distributed in Bosnia and across the Muslim world.

 In December 1995, representatives of Bosnia and Herzegovina, Croatia and the Federal Republic of Yugoslavia convened in Dayton, Ohio and agreed to a negotiated settlement to end the Bosnian War.
 Under the terms of the Dayton Agreement, Bosnia and Herzegovina was subdivided into two autonomous entities, the Serb-dominated Republika Srpska and the Federation of Bosnia and Herzegovina, inhabited primarily by Bosniaks (Bosnian Muslims) and Croats.
 Shortly after the signing of the Dayton Agreement, Mahmuljin arranged for 89 foreign fighters and their families to settle in the village of Donja Bočinja, near Maglaj, which formerly had a Serb majority.
 Mahmuljin also reportedly arranged for 300 foreign fighters to be settled in the formerly Croat-inhabited village of Guča Gora, near Travnik.
+In 2000, Dževad Galijašević, the head of Maglaj Municipality, ordered the expulsion of Mujahideen living in Serbian houses in the mentioned villages.
+However, the order was never carried out.